jeremy-collette/smartpiano/README.md

 # smartpiano

 smartpiano is a free & open-source project that lights up keys on a piano or digital keyboard to play a selected MIDI song.
-This is achieved using a PC running the smartpiano client, an Arduino running the smartpiano server, and a strip of LEDs which are placed on the instrument.
-This repository contains all the instructions for assembling the project and the required source code to run on both the PC and Arduino.
+This is achieved using a PC running a smartpiano client, an Arduino running the smartpiano server, and a strip of LEDs which are placed on the instrument.
+This repository contains all the instructions for assembling the project and the required source code to run the smartpiano server on the Arduino.

 **NOTE: Please note this project is still in alpha phase.
 Some features may be incomplete and/or may not meet quality standards.
 Show your support by reporting and/or fixing bugs.**